nmiddleweek/flexjs/README.md

 ImageViewer < UIComponent < EventDispatcher < JSObject

-Each 'Class' exposes a .trace() method and you can see inside the application.js, we're creating an instance of the ImageViewer, then calling it's .trace() method passing 'h' as a parameter.
+Each 'Class' exposes a .trace() method and you can see inside the application.js, we're creating an instance of the ImageViewer, then calling it's .trace() method passing 'hi' as a parameter.
 The result is a chainable hierarchy of trace() calls up the prototypal inheritance chain.

 Have a a little snoop around :-)